-I’m so glad I took the time to learn how to prep and file my own taxes as a freelancer, because it saves me hundreds of dollars a year.
+I’m so glad I took the time to learn how to prep and file my own taxes as a freelancer because it saves me hundreds of dollars a year.

-Lower Tax Bill – $79 saved
+Lower tax bill: $79 saved

 I know exactly what I qualify for which ultimately helps me lower my tax bill and allow for more tax savings.

 In fact, since being self-employed I’ve qualified for a small Saver’s credit of $79 every year that I contribute to my Roth IRA as an incentive for saving for retirement as a sole-proprietor.

-Spend Less on Filing Fees – $400+ saved
+Spend less on filing fees: $400+ saved

-Most tax filing software starts out at a standard rate and then increases as you add in certain forms, deductions and credits based on your financial situation.
+Most tax filing software starts out at a standard rate and then increases as you add in certain forms, deductions, and credits based on your financial situation.

-I, for example, must file a Form 1040 along with a Schedule C, Schedule B and Schedule D because I have self-employment income, interest earned and investment properties, respectively.
+I, for example, must file a Form 1040 along with a Schedule C, Schedule B, and Schedule D because I have self-employment income, interest earned and investment properties, respectively.

-But with DIY tax filing software, like TaxAct, you could file your sole-proprietor taxes starting at $39.99 which means I save an average of over $400+ a year.
+But with DIY tax filing software, like TaxAct, you could file your sole-proprietor taxes starting at $39 which means I save an average of over $400+ a year.

-Simple and Easy Process – hours of time saved
+Simple and easy process: hours saved

 You can now prep and file your own taxes within a very short period of time and receive a confirmation with 24 hours.
 I’ve even received a refund within just one week!

-Back in the day, you had to call a secure line to let an IRS representative know you were sending an electronic filing and they had to physically plug in the phone line so you could “fax it electronically” to them. #nojoke I’m glad those slow technology days are behind us.
-HA!
+Back in the day, you had to call a secure line to let an IRS representative know you were sending an electronic filing and they had to physically plug in the phone line so you could “fax it electronically” to them.

-These days you don’t have to rely slow tech or a snobby accountant since everything is much more accessible and easy to understand — just about anyone can do it.
+These days you don’t have to rely on slow tech or a snobby accountant since everything is much more accessible and easy to understand — just about anyone can do it.
 It may take a little more time to file your own taxes but the savings could be worth it.

 Additionally, you may get to the point where you do a hybrid of DIY tax organization and prepping your own taxes before handing them over to a CPA to file on your behalf.